Neggy5/Casper-Md/SECURITY.md

 ## 🔒 Supported Versions

-I actively maintain and update **MALVIN-XD** to ensure security and stability.
+I actively maintain and update **CASPER-MD** to ensure security and stability.
 The following table outlines the supported versions:

 | Version  | Supported | Security Updates |
 |----------|----------|-----------------|